OpenLake/FOSS-Overflow/content/blog/photo-sharing-app.md

 ---
-title: FOSS Overflow: A one-month adventure that transformed me into a better developer
+title: A one-month adventure that transformed me into a better developer
 author: Aneesh Tickoo
 date: '2022-01-21'
 ---